 We thought the cat would soon move on and continue his night prowling, so we tried to go back to sleep.
 But the meowing persisted.
 It felt like this kitty needed help.

 So, we got up, got dressed, and went into our back yard to see what was going on, and that is when we saw a little kitty sitting by our window meowing.
-When he saw us, he immediately ran over to us, and my husband (John), who has never met a cat that did not love him, picked him up and started snuggling with and talking to him.
+When he saw us, he immediately ran over to us.
+My husband (John), who has never met a cat that did not love him, picked him up and started snuggling with and talking to him.

 The kitten had a collar but no name tag.
 He looked clean and thin but not malnourished.
 Upon closer examination, however, he showed some signs of abuse, and this certainly made us concerned for his well-being.